ivcained/basedhack.house/Based Hack House @ DevCon 7.md

 [Base Party](https://base.party.app/party/0x44a19122E4E7661c0e9e82d5E23896E6c0568d4c)

-<p>Let's embark on this journey together and make DevCon 7 an unparalleled celebration of innovation and community.
-We look forward to welcoming [Base](https://www.base.org) as a key sponsor of the Based Hack House @ DevCon 7.</p>
+Let's embark on this journey together and make DevCon 7 an unparalleled celebration of innovation and community.
+We look forward to welcoming [Base](https://www.base.org) as a key sponsor of the Based Hack House @ DevCon 7.

 ## Build with other Based Builders @ The Based Hack House, Bangkok, Thailand @ DevCon 7 SEA.